-Employees who have attended the training will be able to conduct an interview, with a vulnerable or intimated witness that will encourage the witness to provide the fullest of accounts in a forensically acceptable manner.
+Employees who have attended the training will be able to understand the principles of an ABE interview and will be able to assist a lead interviewer in a co-interviewing role.
 The training will be underpinned by the practical experience of the trainer and recent and relevant academic research in this field.

 What does the training cost and where is it held?